amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 - In Singapore, ADR got 161 downloads at the top spot and fell soon after.
 - It took only a day to get there after becoming \#1 under RPGs.
-- In Austrialia, ADR got 1300 downloads, but _rose_ for another 3
+- In Australia, ADR got 1300 downloads, but _rose_ for another 3
   days, before starting its plummet.
 - It took 7 days to get to the top after being \#1 under RPGs.
 - Reviews have been mostly positive in both countries.